 Ink settling is the cause of most maintenance problems in Direct to Garment printing.
 However, most DTG initiates don’t understand all of the problems that this can cause.
 Printer manufacturers always tell their customers to shake their white ink.
 Unfortunately, what new owners don’t always understand is that white ink will settle in your lines, dampers, and filters if you don’t use or clean your printer often.
 When you let it sit overnight, you will see a poor quality white on your first couple prints in the morning.
 If your printer isn’t used for a few days, you may see clogs and the need to replace parts.
 Additionally, bags and cartridges need to be shaken constantly or your print quality will suffer.

 3) Used Printers Almost Always Have Problems

-Buying a used printer is one of the most common reasons that you’ll see for DTG owners asking for online tech support.
+Buying a used printer is one of the most common reasons you'll see DTG owners asking for tech support.
 The sellers of these machines typically let the printers sit unused and un-maintained.
 If ink was in the printer, you can expect any and all of the previously mentioned settlement problems.
 You will still see broken parts if Cleaning Solution, water, or no fluid was left in the lines as a result of previously lubricated parts becoming dry.